Guiomar Maristany

 Guiomar Maristany Zuleta de Reales (born 19 February 1999) is a Spanish tennis player.

-She has a career-high WTA singles ranking of world No. 173, achieved on 9 June 2025.
+She has a career-high WTA singles ranking of world No. 168, achieved on 17 November 2025.
 On 30 January 2023, she peaked at No. 287 in the WTA doubles rankings.
 She has won eight titles in singles and six in doubles on the ITF Women's Circuit.

 Career

-In August 2018, she played the final of the $25k tournament in Las Palmas, Spain where she lost to Başak Eraydın.
+2022–2023: Mediterranean Games gold medals

 In March 2022, Maristany became the champion in Palma Nova, Spain by defeating Argentine Solana Sierra.
 In May, she won her fifth career singles title by defeating compatriot Jéssica Bouzas Maneiro in the final.
-She played a $25k final in Madrid in June.
+She played a $25k final in Madrid in June 2022.

-At the end of June 2022, she won gold medals in singles and doubles at the Mediterranean Games in Oran, Algeria.
-In the finals, she defeated Italian Nuria Brancaccio in singles, and, alongside Jéssica Bouzas Maneiro, Maltese Francesca Curmi and Elaine Genovese.
+She won gold medals in singles and doubles at the 2022 Mediterranean Games in Oran, Algeria.
+In the finals, she defeated Italian Nuria Brancaccio in singles, and, alongside Jéssica Bouzas Maneiro, overcame Maltese Francesca Curmi and Elaine Genovese in the doubles final.

 Maristany gained entry into the WTA 125 2023 Open Internacional de Valencia as a lucky loser, defeating Alena Fomina-Klotz to reach the second round, where she lost to Marina Bassols Ribera.

+2024–2025: WTA Tour debut

 Given a wildcard entry into the WTA 125 2024 Catalonia Open, she made it through to the semifinals with wins over Nao Hibino, Dejana Radanović and third seed Arantxa Rus, before her run was ended by Mayar Sherif.

+Maristany made her WTA Tour main-draw debut at the 2025 Iași Open, losing in the first round to third seed Ann Li in three sets.

+2026: Major debut, first WTA Tour win

+Maristany made her Grand Slam tournament debut at the 2026 Australian Open in the longest final qualifying contest, with a three sets win over Elvina Kalieva in 2 hours and 57 minutes.
+She lost in the main draw first round to Polina Kudermetova.

+At the Copa Colsanitas, Maristany defeated seventh seed Francesca Jones for her first WTA Tour main-draw win, before losing to Emiliana Arango in the second round.